marcelklehr/changesets/README.md

 *changesets* allows you to easily create changesets and apply them on all sites of a distributed system using Operational Transformation.
 It was built with the following requirements in mind:

-* intention preservation (no content corruption; your edits always have the same effect)
+* intention preservation (no content corruption; your edits always have the same effect, as long as they are applied in a consistent order)
 * reversibility/invertibility (undo any edit without corrupting the content or the state)
 * convergence (everybody sees the same state)